The Stormy Borrowing Days of March 29th

 Ages of man

 As I have mentioned before, prophecy often sees a connection between the yearly calendar and future events.
-For example, if it rains on the fourth day of the twelve days of Christmas it will rain during the fourth month.
-The next section of the Kalendar of Shepherds illustrates this method giving a comparison between the ages of man and the months of the year.
+For example, if it rains on the fourth day of the twelve days of Christmas then it will rain during the fourth month (they say).
+The Kalendar of Shepherds illustrates this method giving a comparison between the ages of man and the months of the year.
 Twelve months in a year, Twelve ages of man in six year blocks.
-So March represents ages twelve to eighteen, as it says time to learn doctrine and science.
+So March represents ages twelve to eighteen, as it says this is the ‘time to learn doctrine and science’.

 Kalendar of Shepherds (translation from French 15th Century original)